mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/cloud-architecture.md

 ## 5 How Does Mendix Provide Disaster Recovery? {#cloud-dr}

-Mendix Cloud architecture automatically applies failover between availability zones, so database containers and file storage buckets are automatically replicated across multiple availability zones.
+Mendix Cloud architecture keeps runtime containers, database containers, and file storage buckets in the same availability zone (AZ) to minimize latency in database operations.
+It automatically applies failover to a geographically separate AZ if the current AZ fails.
+New copies of your app will be started automatically in the new AZ.
+File storage buckets are automatically replicated by AWS across multiple AZs and, with Mendix high-availability options, the  database containers can also be replicated automatically through streaming – or you can restore a backup to the new AZ.

 All backups are copied to other data centers, but the data will not leave the region, should your company require this.

 {{% image_container width="600" %}}
 ![Application Disaster Recovery Chart](attachments/figure-12-multi-az-deployment-in-mendix-cloud.png)